-When you're writing a resume, the resume experience section provides detailed information about your employment history.
-This is the real heart of your resume, and the more years you are employed, the more decisions you will have to make about what to include and what to leave off in this section.
+The resume experience section is key to this story.
+It provides detailed information about your employment history.
+This is the real heart of your resume, and the more years you have been employed, the more decisions you will have to make about what to include and what to leave off in this section.

 Some of the strongest candidates are those who’ve added skills in other, seemingly unrelated fields.
 It’s all about how you present the information.
-It’s also OK to leave out jobs that don’t fit the story you’re trying to tell the hiring manager.
+It’s also fine to leave out jobs that don’t fit the story you’re trying to tell the hiring manager.

-Writing the Experience Section
+How to Write the Experience Section

-List the companies you worked for, dates of employment, the positions you held, and a bulleted list of responsibilities and achievements.
+This work history is typically presented in reverse chronological order, beginning with your current job, and working back in time.
 Internships, summer jobs, and temporary jobs, in addition to permanent positions, can all be included in this part of your resume.

 You do not have to include every job that you have held, especially if you have several years of experience or have worked in unrelated fields.

 Entry-level employees, who do not have a lot of on-the-job experience, should include every job possible while emphasizing the skills that match the job listing.
 But once you have worked for more than 10 years, you may find that some of your earlier jobs are less relevant to your career.
 You can leave those positions off, or group together earlier experience in a very truncated format at the end of your resume.

 - Additional experience includes retail sales jobs at Barry's Books (20XX-20XX), Cindy's Clothing Store (20XX-20XX), and waitressing at Muffins and More (20XX-20XX).